LahiruWanigasooriya/kafka-order-system/README.md

 ```

 This removes the project's containers but normally keeps downloaded images. **Warning:** `docker compose down -v` additionally removes associated volumes and may delete stored Kafka data; use it only when you intentionally want to reset the environment.

-## Implementation scope

-This is a local demonstration of the assignment's core behaviors, not a production-grade exactly-once processing pipeline.
-Retries occur in the consumer process, aggregation is in memory, and simulated failures are selected by product name.
-For production use, consider durable aggregation state, explicit offset/acknowledgment handling, confirmed DLQ delivery, idempotent processing, and richer failure metadata.

-## Submission

-Push the project source files, schema, dependency list, Docker Compose configuration, and this README to a Git repository.
-Do not commit the local `venv/` directory, secrets, or generated caches.
-Verify that the setup instructions work from a clean checkout before submitting.